-In 1998, the Connecticut River was designated an American Heritage River, one of only 14 rivers which have received this designation.
+In 1998, the Connecticut River was designated an American Heritage River, one of only 14 rivers that have received this designation.
 "The American Heritage River program was designed to restore the historic, economic, and environmental viability of some of the nation's most important waterways" (Connecticut History.org, 2020b).

 Chapman Pond is located in East Haddam, Middlesex County, Connecticut.
 There are no recorded historic properties within or in the vicinity of the treatment site location.
 Several Native American archaeological sites are noted to the north-northwest of the pond.
-To locate sites, a buffer of approximately 1,000 feet was placed around the boundary of Chapman Pond and one site is noted on the edge of the buffer, known as the Chapman Pond site (041-081), a rockshelter located on private property.
-This site is said to have been extensively "pot hunted" during the 1960's and 1970's and consisted of clam shells and lithic materials.
+To locate sites, a buffer of approximately 1,000 feet was placed around the boundary of Chapman Pond and one site is noted on the edge of the buffer, known as the Chapman Pond site (041-081), a rock shelter located on private property.
+This site is said to have been extensively "pot hunted" during the 1960s and 1970s and consisted of clam shells and lithic materials.
+One additional site (041-116) is recorded a short distance north of the previous site.